Oudy1st/Twitter-Sentimental/README.md

   Scrapping and sentimental Steps:
   1. Set up twitter's keys and tokens from the Twitter Dev Console.
   2. Set up your keyword, target date (start scrapping), number tweets and retweet flag.
-  3. Set up your output csv file.
+  3. Set up your output CSV file.
-  4. Run tweet_sentimental.py, which call twitter API and then create list of tweets with their sentimental, can observe at get_tweets().
+  4. Run tweet_sentimental.py, which call twitter API and then create a list of tweets with their sentimental, can observe at get_tweets().

 # Categorization
   Training Categorize Model.py
   tweet_categorize.py

-  I need to create the model for multi-classification.
-So, I need to have dataset which contain text and label.
+  I need to create a model for multi-classification.
+So, I need to have a dataset which contains text and label.

   Dataset Acquired Steps:
-  1. Use twitter scrapping to scrap tweets with hashtag sport, tech, government&politic, education and business.
+  1. Use twitter scrapping to scrap tweets with hashtag sport, tech, government&politic, education, and business.
-  2. Use textblob library to train one-vs-all classifications for each category.
+  2. Use Textblob library to train one-vs-all classifications for each category.
   3. Save them with pickle library.

   Categorize Steps: